 - 1. The appointments are regulated by the relevant Sport Rules. - 2.
-Unless the Sport Rules of the relevant Discipline provide otherwise, the FEI appoints the Chief Steward for FEI World Cup[TM] Finals, FEI Nations Cup[TM] Finals, FEI World and Continental Championships, Regional & Continental Games, Youth Olympic Games, Paralympic Games and Olympic Games. - 3.
+Unless the Sport Rules of the relevant Discipline provide otherwise, the FEI appoints the Chief Steward and/or overall Chief Steward for FEI World CupTM Finals, FEI Nations CupTM Finals, FEI World and Continental Championships, Regional & Continental Games, Youth Olympic Games, Paralympic Games and Olympic Games. - 3.
 The Sport Rules of each Discipline specify the qualifications required to be a Chief Steward or a Steward at different categories of International Events. - 4.
-Unless the Sport Rules of the relevant Discipline otherwise provide, Level 1 and Level 2 Stewards may be appointed as members of the Stewarding Team. - 5.
-Unless the Sport Rules of the relevant Discipline otherwise provide, Level 3 and Level 4 Stewards may be appointed as Chief Steward.
+Unless the Sport Rules of the relevant Discipline otherwise provide, Level 1 and Level 2 Stewards may be appointed as members of the Stewarding Team. - Unless the Sport Rules of the relevant Discipline otherwise provide, Level 3 and Level 4 Stewards may be appointed as Chief Steward.